 Paso Robles AVA, San Luis Obispo County, CA

-Drink now but has the structure to age for 10 to 15 years.10 Years
+Quite enjoyable now, but has the structure to age for 10 years or more.10 Years